 Government Proposes Slew Of Changes To Insolvency Law

-Another proposal is to expand the pre-packaged insolvency resolution framework to certain categories of corporate debtors.
+The ministry has also proposed redesigning the Fast-Track Corporate Insolvency Resolution Process.

-The government on Wednesday proposed a slew of changes to the insolvency law, including fast-tracking the process and expanding the scope of pre-packaged framework.
+To further strengthen the insolvency law regime, the government on Wednesday proposed a raft of changes, including fast-tracking the process, expanding the scope of the pre-packaged framework and developing an electronic platform with minimal human interface.

 The Insolvency and Bankruptcy Code, which came into force in 2016, provides for a market-linked and time-bound resolution of stressed assets.
 The Code has already undergone various amendments.